pyGuru123/Decrypto/README.md

   <img src='https://img.shields.io/maintenance/yes/2023'>
 </p>

-### This repository is participating in Hacktoberfest 2023.
-Check for issues.

 <p>
     Decrypto is a light-weight python package to provide state of the art encryption and decryption techniques and aims to be simple and easy to use.
 Being open-source, Decrypto wraps a huge number of old, modern, secure and encoding based encryption-decryption methods while still being fast<br><br>
 </p>